Guide on the application for British citizenship

 Notably, someone with ILR status can be deported and their ILR status revoked.

-Most critically, if the ILR holder stays outside the UK for 2 years or more continuously, they would lose their ILR status (their status would lapse).
+Most critically, if the ILR holder stays outside the UK for continuously 2 years or more, they would lose their ILR status (their status would lapse).
 If ILR status lapses, they may need to apply for a new visa to return to the UK.
-In contrast, British Citizenship can be revoked under the most serious circumstances, but it cannot be lost through any period of absence from the UK.
+In contrast, British citizenship can be revoked under the most serious circumstances, but it cannot be lost through any period of absence from the UK.
+Click here to know more about ILR

 Those married to British Citizens can apply for naturalisation as soon as they hold ILR status, they must also have lived in the UK for 3 years prior to the application date, to be eligible to apply.